-Join Sean Adams for an in-depth discussion in this video World War I propaganda, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video World War I propaganda, part of Learning Graphic Design History.

 - On June 28, 1914 the Austrian Archduke Franz Ferdinand was assasinated in Sarajevo.
 This effectively began World War I in Europe.
 Austria-Hungary, Germany, Russia, France and Britain all now needed to promote their own message to recruit volunteers, rally the troops, and convince the public that their fight was good, and victory was possible.
 There was no radio, television, internet or social media.
 But new cost efficient printing technologies allowed for mass production of posters, and these became the primary tool for war propaganda.

 The explorations and stylistic approaches of art nouveau and arts and crafts were quickly set aside.
 The British, French, and American governments commissioned the work and preferred an approach that favored realism and traditional images.
 Britain, France, and America relied on messages of patriotism, home, family, and a man's role in society.
 British poster questioned a man's masculinity if he did not enlist, as in the poster, "Daddy, what did YOU do in the Great War?"
 Others appealed to a man's sense of honor for the Women of Britain.

 American posters used images such as Uncle Sam and the American flag for patriotism.
 Four million copies of James Montgomery Flagg's "I Want You" poster were printed and distributed across America.
 Unlike the British posters, the American posters are direct and straightforward.
 Uncle Sam looks directly at the viewer and commands the viewer to join the Army.
 A Marine stands before the flag and demands that the viewer become a Marine.